-You can switch your mortgage at any time, but be aware that you may have to pay Early Repayment Charges (ERCs) if you are still within the term of a specific mortgage deal.
+You can switch your mortgage at any time, but be aware that you may have to pay early-repayment charges (ERCs) if you’re still within the term of a specific mortgage deal.

-It is vital that you compare your current deal with any you might consider switching to and look beyond the headline interest rate
+It’s vital that you compare your current deal with any you may consider switching to.
+Always look beyond the headline interest rate.

-The good news is there’s no Stamp Duty to pay.
-However, there may be a number of costs involved, including:
+The good news is there’s no stamp duty to pay.
+However, a number of costs may be involved, including the following:

-Valuation fees – you will also have to pay for a valuation of your property before your potential new mortgage provider will approve your application
+Valuation fees – you will also have to pay for a property valuation before your potential new mortgage provider will approve your application.

-Ask your current lender for a redemption quote (there may be a charge for this, so alternatively use your last mortgage statement).
+Ask your current lender for a redemption quote (there may be a charge for this, so consider using your last mortgage statement as a guide).
 This will explain how much it would cost for you to pay off your mortgage, including any fees and charges that may apply.
-You will need to be able to borrow this amount from a new provider before being able to switch.
+You will need to borrow this amount from a new provider before being able to switch.

 Shop around for the best deals

 Speak to lenders directly and use comparison websites.
-If you don’t want to do the legwork yourself, you could use a mortgage broker such as Mortgage Advice Bureau who will search over 90 lenders to find the right mortgage for you.
+If you don’t want to do this yourself, you could use a mortgage broker such as Mortgage Advice Bureau, who will search 90 lenders to find the right mortgage for you.